Darmo117/ImageDatabase/README.md

 python ./db_converters/v#_to_v§.py library.sqlite3
 ```
 A backup of the old version will be created under the name `library-old_#.sqlite3`.

+One day I'll try to find a way to automate this step.

 ## Documentation
 To come…